zencartpro/zencart-german-grundsystem/zc138_addon/MIN/dynamic_price_updater/readme.txt

 Changelog
 =========
-08/02/2009 - NEW MODIFICATIONS by web28 - www.rpa-com.de
+10/02/2009 - NEW MODIFICATIONS by web28 - www.rpa-com.de
+	- NEW: NO INIT BY PRICE IS CALL, PRICE IS FREE
+	- NEW: SUPPORT FOR SPECIAL PRICES
-	- FIX: Problems if used attributes pictures with option=4
+	- FIX: Problems by using attributes pictures with option=4
-        - FIX: Problems with Option Price = 0.00 and using Radiobutton and Checkboxes
+    - FIX: Problems with Option Price = 0.00 by using Radiobutton and Checkboxes
 	- NEW: USE ZENCART CURRENCIES FORMAT
 	- NEW: USE ZENCART DEFAULT  Decimal_Point, Thousands_Point
     - DELETE: GERMAN taxAddon

 02/02/2009 - NEW MODIFICATIONS by web28 - www.rpa-com.de
 	- FIX Problems if used attributes pictures